HackYourFuture/explore/Week3/MAKEME.md

 The above should give you a nice basis.
 If you have extra time and are still a little unsure, have a look at the following:

+- [Programiz: JAvascript](https://www.programiz.com/javascript/get-started).
+This getting started tutorial goes through the basics and provides a lot of examples!
 - [FreeCodeCamp: Introduction to JavaScript](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript).
 You can choose whichever ones you feel are challenging enough.

 ## Finished?